smarter-sh/smarter/docs/source/smarter-resources/smarter-prompt.rst

 Overview
 --------

-Smarter Prompt manages :py:class:`prompt sessions <smarter.apps.prompt.views.views.SmarterPromptSession>` and integrations between the Smarter backend and the
-:doc:`ReactJS chat component <../smarter-framework/developer-reference/react-integration/smarter-chat>` used for managing sessions in the Smarter Chat in html integrations, as well as in the :doc:`command-line interface (CLI) <../smarter-framework/smarter-cli>`.
+Smarter Prompt manages :py:class:`prompt sessions <smarter.apps.prompt.views.views.SmarterPromptSession>` and the integration between the Smarter backend and the :doc:`ReactJS chat component <../smarter-framework/developer-reference/react-integration/smarter-chat>` used to manage sessions in the Smarter Chat HTML integration, as well as in the :doc:`command-line interface (CLI) <../smarter-framework/smarter-cli>`.

-Smarter Prompt is chiefly responsible for:

- - Storing and retrieving :py:class:`prompt sessions <smarter.apps.prompt.models.Chat>` and messages in the database.
- - Serving the :doc:`configuration object <prompt/example-config>` to the :doc:`ReactJS chat component <../smarter-framework/developer-reference/react-integration/smarter-chat>`.
- - Handling REST API :doc:`prompt requests <prompt/example-request>`.
- - Serving :doc:`prompt responses <prompt/example-response>`.
- - Orchestrating the Smarter resources for the session (
-   :doc:`Account <smarter-account>`,
-   :doc:`LLMClient <smarter-llm_client>`,
-   :doc:`Plugin <smarter-plugin>`)
+It is chiefly responsible for storing and retrieving :py:class:`prompt sessions <smarter.apps.prompt.models.Chat>` and messages in the database, serving the :doc:`configuration object <prompt/example-config>` to the ReactJS chat component, handling REST API :doc:`prompt requests <prompt/example-request>`, serving :doc:`prompt responses <prompt/example-response>`, and orchestrating the Smarter resources associated with a session, including :doc:`Account <smarter-account>`, :doc:`LLMClient <smarter-llm_client>`, and :doc:`Plugin <smarter-plugin>`.

 Smarter sessions do not expire unless deleted by an administrator as part of MySQL database disk space maintenance operations.

 .. note::

   Smarter sessions are distinct from Smarter LLMClients.
-A Smarter LLMClient is a resource that defines the configuration of an llm_client, including its system prompt, plugins, and other settings.
-A Smarter session, on the other hand, is an instance of a conversation with an llm_client, which includes the complete history of messages exchanged during that conversation.
+An LLMClient is a resource that defines the configuration of an llm_client, including its system prompt, plugins, and other settings.
+A session, by contrast, is an instance of a conversation with an llm_client, comprising the complete history of messages exchanged during that conversation.

-  Smarter sessions originate in Smarter Prompt, are passed to the ReactJS component as part of the configuration object, and are stored as browser cookies.
-Smarter session identifiers are a GUID-like string that, with a high level of certainty, uniquely identify a session.

-  Smarter sessions are distinct to the device/browser in which they are created.
-If you start a session on one device/browser, you cannot continue that session on another device/browser.
+  Smarter sessions originate in Smarter Prompt, are passed to the ReactJS component as part of the configuration object, and are stored as browser cookies, identified by a GUID-like string that, with a high level of certainty, uniquely identifies the session.
+Sessions are specific to the device and browser in which they were created; a session started on one device or browser cannot be continued on another.evice/browser, you cannot continue that session on another device/browser.

 Usage
 -----